Updated April 11 2024

 If you ever find yourself attempting to troubleshoot GroupWise mailboxes using IMAP and Trusted Applications, you will soon find that it can be a cumbersome process.
 You will also find that it's very difficult to actually find information that tells you how do be successful in your Trusted App login.

 The Trusted Application allows you to login once as a Global Administrator, then access mailboxes without having to know the credentials for each mailbox.
 This is extremely useful because users do not have to potentially compromise their credentials, nor do you have to talk to, schedule with, or interact with any actual users in any way.
 What a time saver.
 If you found this while googling, you may have found references to this process on other sites that are not exactly accurate.
 Meaning, you can try what they say and it just doesn't seem to work.
 But you don't really know why.
-They make assumptions, you make assumptions, and critical information is missing from their process.
-In the end, when I thought I was doing it right, I would receive the following error: "no XGWTRUSTEDAPP (D074)" Once I resolved the issue, I wrote this blog to clarify the issue for anyone else that may be struggling with the same thing.
+Often times, many assumptions are made, and critical information may be missing from the process.
+In the end, when I thought I was doing it right, I would receive the following error: "no XGWTRUSTEDAPP (D074)".
+Once I resolved the issue, I wrote this blog to clarify the issue for anyone else that may be struggling with the same thing.

 Step 1: Obtain the necessary Trusted Application info

-I am not going to tell you how to created a Trusted Application in GroupWise.
-It is beyond the scope of this article.
-That said, when you create the Trusted App, you give it a name.
+The starting point is having a proper Trusted Application defined in GroupWise.
+Creating a Trusted Application in GroupWise is a simple process, but beyond the scope of this article.
+However, when you create the Trusted App, you give it a name.
 Then, you're either given a file with a text string, or you are provided with a string that you can copy to the clipboard (Depends on the version).
-But you need to have two things when you are done:
+But you should have two things when you are done:

 1) Name of the Trusted App, for example: CustomKey